dennyaby/PolyglotReader/Docs/Ideas.md

 11. Add intergration with WaniKani (read info about kanji)
 12. Add word counter for the book (this could be implemented in something like statistics screen).
 13. Additionaly reduce screen brightness.
+14. Add ability to read internet articles (like read mode in Safari).
+With ability to download page, translate text and add to Anki.

 # Technical Questions